sakshii2004/Wisteria/README.md

 The Wisteria flower, known for its cascading clusters of fragrant blooms, symbolizes longevity, devotion and reflection.
 It's a vine that climbs and thrives, constantly reaching for new heights.

 Just like the Wisteria flower, our application aims to help you flourish on your productivity journey.
 Our aim is to provide a comprehensive set of features to help you manage your tasks, set goals and and engage in deep reflection through journaling, all designed to increase your efficiency and achieve your aspirations whether they may be short or long-term.
-Streamline your workflow, prioritize tasks, and cultivate a healthier work-life balance with intuitive features designed to empower your daily routines.
+Streamline your workflow, prioritize tasks and cultivate a healthier work-life balance with intuitive features designed to empower your daily routines.

 ## Features
 - User Management: The Login and Register features allow you to secure your data and personalize your experience.
 The MyAccount section also allows you to check your account details as well as update passwords if needed.